 The ability to exhale (breathe out) gets worse over time.

 chronic bronchitis, both of which are covered in this report.
 Not all people with emphysema or chronic bronchitis have a diagnosis of COPD.
 There must be an obstructive airway component that cannot be reversed.
 The third, less common disease, is obstructive bronchiolitis, an inflammatory condition of the small airways.
-Asthma shares some of the same symptoms.
+Asthma shares some of the same symptoms as COPD.
 But it is a very different disease.
 People can have asthma and COPD at the same time.

 Because smoking is a common cause of both emphysema and chronic bronchitis, these conditions often develop together and frequently require similar treatments and approaches.
 When chronic bronchitis occurs together with emphysema, it is often difficult for a physician to distinguish between the two diseases.